tylertian123/RobotPathfinder/README.md

 * *Put a copy of the jar or a simlink to it in the WPILib Java libraries directory (`C:\Users\USERNAME\wpilib\user\java\lib` on Windows and `/home/USERNAME/wpilib/user/java/lib` on UNIX-based systems).*

 ## Documentation
-All classes and methods are documented with JavaDocs, in `RobotPathfinder-Doc-(VERSION).zip`.\
+All classes and methods are documented with Javadocs, in `RobotPathfinder-Doc-(VERSION).zip`.\
 Head over to the [wiki](https://github.com/Arctos6135/RobotPathfinder/wiki) for tutorials and examples!
 ***Wiki pages for RobotPathfinder v3 are coming soon.***